 My class dean took care of it.
 Some of my professors talked to me about what I was going through, commending me for being so proactive.
 Many more didn’t say anything.
 That was weird to me, even if it was to be expected.
 At a place like Oberlin that put so much emphasis on “community” and “helping each other out,” why were people not talking to me about what I was going through?
 Then again, why did I expect them to?

 I left wondering about accessibility in a way I had never thought of it before.
 Up until then, I was so proud of myself for being so “proactive.”
 I went to all of the right people, I started my medication, I continued going to therapy, etc. I felt that unlike what many of my peers felt, the resources were accessible for my needs.
 I was so inspired to not end up like my peers that dropped out or harmed themselves that I worked hard to make sure I was receiving all of the care I thought I deserved.
-Yes, receiving that care would allow me to be a better student, but also I thought that since around a quarter of a million dollars was going to be spent on my education at Oberlin, I have a right to not have to deal with bullshit in regards to navigating my campus.
+Yes, receiving that care would allow me to be a better student, but also I thought that since my Oberlin degree would be worth around a quarter of a million dollars, I had a right to not have to deal with bullshit in regards to navigating my campus.

 I’m happy to say that I feel better than I have in years.
-I told my therapist several months ago when I knew I was going to do this summer research program at the University of Chicago that the change in environment would probably make me feel better.
+I told my therapist several months ago that I was gonna do a summer research program at the University of Chicago, and that the change in environment would probably make me feel better.
 And I was right.
-But I wonder if part of why it has made me feel better is because I haven’t had to make contradictory choices between taking care of myself and being a college student and doing what I want to do.
+But I wonder if part of why it has made me feel better is because I haven’t had to make contradictory choices between taking care of myself, being a college student and doing what I want to do.
 So, not to say that UChicago is the most accessible college/university, but maybe it was just more accessible for me.